 The PlannedArrivalAptHistory contains CCC for no other reason than to keep a record that a Diversion was considered at some point.
-The second message is optional; it is a question of whether a record of a non-operating leg is desired.

-The Operational Status is reset by setting to SQ from DV (see section 3.1.7) because the leg is now back to operating the original route.
+The OperationalStatus is reset by setting to SQ from DV (see section 3.1.7) because the leg is now back to operating the original route.

-DEP AIRPORT REPEAT NUMBER FLIGHT STATION SEQUENCE TIMES RECORDED OPERATIONAL STATUS PLANNED ARRIVAL AIRPORT HISTORY AAA 1 AAA/BBB Off Blocks / Take Off SQ BBB / CCC / BBB
+DEP AIRPORT ARR AIRPORT REPEAT NUMBER ACTUAL CURRENT LOCATION TIMES RECORDED OPERATIONAL STATUS PLANNED ARRIVAL AIRPORT HISTORY AAA BBB 1 Flying to BBB Off Blocks / Take Off SQ BBB / CCC / BBB

-1.4 Re-Route
+C1.4 Re-Route

-1.4.1 Re-Route to a New Station
+C1.4.1 Re-Route to a New Station

-A Re-Route to a new station is essentially equivalent to a diversion to a new station, see section 1.3, except the re-route events happen before the off blocks and take off times have been recorded for the flight leg in question.
+A Re-Route to a new station is essentially equivalent to a diversion to a new station, see section C1.3, except the re-route events happen before the off blocks and take off times have been recorded for the flight leg in question.
 For a re-routed leg the OperationalStatus field would be set to RT (re-routed) rather than DV.